 Researchers and public health officials indicated that advertising promotes normalization of marijuana and could increase use, especially among young people.
 Several recent studies have found that adolescents who are exposed to marijuana advertising are more likely to be marijuana users or to view it more positively.
 Youth who have a positive view of marijuana are more likely to become consumers as minors or when they reach legal age.
-The experiences of other states show that, if left unregulated, marijuana advertising can become prevalent and highly visible.
-For example, states that did not restrict signage and billboards have seen an abundance of highly visible advertising (Figure 9-5). use of social media, flyers, Regulators in other states also reported having advertising that could be appealing to children, such as sign-spinning mascots and ads that use cartoon logos.
-Concerns about highly visible and controversial advertising have led many states and local governments to pass laws that place limits on what advertising that is allowed.
+Other states' experiences show that, if left unregulated, marijuana advertising can become prevalent and highly visible.
+For example, states that did not restrict signage and billboards have seen an abundance of highly visible advertising (Figure 9-5).
+Regula- use of social media, flyers, tors in other states also reported having advertising that could be appealing to children, such as sign-spinning mascots and ads that use cartoon logos.
+Concerns about highly visible and controversial advertising have led many states and local governments to pass laws that limit what advertising is allowed.

-Promotions include a business's website and sponsorships, partnerships, special events, and media quest appearances.
+Promotions include a business's website and sponsorships, partnerships, special events, and media guest appearances.